jkom23/beautiful-jekyll/_posts/2021-10-21-digimon-lab-blog.md

 ## Lab Questions

 **To see my code and the methods to solve all of these questions, please view *digimon.py*.
-The file will be attached in the assigment page for this lab on Google Classroom**
+The file will be attached in the assignment page for this lab on Google Classroom and is linked [here](https://github.com/jkom23/SandboxAoD/blob/main/CS%20Labs/digimon.py)**

 **1. What is the average speed (Spd) of all Digimon?**